achimgaedke/python-dirmagic/doc/api_docs.rst

   using the :external+python:py:meth:`str.format` function on one (or more) properties of the criterion (and the sub-criteria if existent).
 * For each match, the adjusted criterion is tested.
-* For :py:class:`AnyMatchCriterion`, the test is successful when one test is positive, for :py:class:`AllMatchCriterion` the test is unsuccessful when one test is negative.
+* For :py:class:`dirmagic.pattern_criteria.AnyMatchCriterion`, the test is
+  successful when one test is positive, for :py:class:`dirmagic.pattern_criteria.AllMatchCriterion` the test is unsuccessful when one test is negative.

 The :external+python:py:meth:`re.Match.groups` and